United States bombing of the Chinese embassy in Belgrade: Amnesty International report

 Amnesty International examined the NATO air campaign and assessed the legality of its actions.
 In the case of the embassy bombing, Amnesty reported both on the official explanation and to the Observer/Politiken investigation without arbitrating as to which was true.
-NATO was criticised for continuing its bombing campaign uninterrupted when its safeguards to protect civilians were known to be faulty.
+NATO was criticized for continuing its bombing campaign uninterrupted when its safeguards to protect civilians were known to be faulty.
 A genuinely accidental attack would not imply legal responsibility, but the report stated that "the very basic information needed to prevent this mistake was publicly and widely available at the time" and that, "It would appear that NATO failed to take the necessary precautions required by Article 57(2) of Protocol I." Article 57(2) of Protocol I of the Geneva Conventions says that an attacker shall, "do everything feasible to verify that the objectives to be attacked are neither civilians nor civilian objects."

 Aftermath

 Future of the location

 The Chinese Cultural Center in Belgrade was built on the site of the former embassy.

 Marking the 10th anniversary of the bombing on May 7, 2009, Belgrade Mayor Dragan Đilas and Chinese Ambassador to Serbia Wei Jinghua dedicated a commemorative plaque at the location.
 The author of the plaque was Nikola Kolja Milunović.
 Wreaths were laid at the plaque on May 7, 2017, and also in September 2019.

 During the visit of General Secretary of the Chinese Communist Party Xi Jinping to Serbia in June 2016, he and Serbian President Tomislav Nikolić visited the location, declared the nearby turnaround a Square of Serbian-Chinese Friendship and announced the construction of the Chinese Cultural Center on the location of the former embassy.
 The construction of the center began on July 20, 2017, in the presence of Mayor Siniša Mali and Chinese Ambassador Li Manchang.
 The center will have ten floors, two below ground and eight above, with a total floor area measuring 32,000 m2.
 The project will cost 45 million euros.
 Construction was completed in 2020.
 A statue of the Chinese philosopher Confucius was installed outside, and that section of the street was renamed to Confucius Street.

 In 2020, the Milunović plaque was replaced by a new, "modest" square memorial.
 While the inscription on the original plaque explained why it had been placed there and included the date of the bombing and number of victims, the new one has a generic text in Serbian and Chinese: As a token of gratitude to PR China for support and friendship in hardest moments for the people of the Republic of Serbia, and in memory of the killed.
 This sparked objections by the Belgraders, who called the new memorial "a shame" and a "table which says nothing", asking for the reinstatement of the old plaque.